Cane Corso Puppy Guide

 Bringing home a Cane Corso puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Cane Corso puppy to reach full size between 12-24 months.

-With a typical weight of 88-120 lbs and lifespan of 9-12 yrs, the Cane Corso requires thoughtful care tailored to their specific breed characteristics.
+88-120 lbs at maturity, 9-12 yrs lifespan — the Cane Corso does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 Originally bred as a versatile working dog, the Cane Corso brings centuries of selective breeding into the modern home.

 Known Health Risks: Genetic screening data shows Cane Corsos have elevated rates of hip dysplasia, bloat, cherry eye.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Breed-level risk is population-level information; individual outcomes vary widely.
+The practical payoff of breed-aware veterinary care is earlier detection in the cases where risk does materialize.

 Feeding Schedule